 Bigger Deductions on Office Supplies and Business Equipment

-You probably know that you can deduct the expense of office equipment, furniture, and supplies.
+You probably know that you can take an office supplies tax deduction on the expense of office equipment, furniture, and supplies.
 But, did you know that you can also deduct the expenses associated with depreciation on your business supplies, equipment, and furniture?
 As of 2017, the maximum amount depreciation that could be claimed for business supplies and equipment doubled, from $500,000 to $1,000,000.

-On top of that, if you put qualified business property into service before 2023, you can claim bonus depreciation.
+On top of that, if you put qualified business property into service before 2023, you can claim bonus depreciation as a business equipment tax deduction.
 Instead of getting your deduction on depreciation paid out over the useful life of the asset, bonus depreciation allows you to deduct 100% of the price of purchase in the same year the purchase is made.
 So, if you’re looking to start a business, now is a great time to get your operation up and running, since you lose the ability to claim bonus depreciation after 2023.

 The home office deduction is a major benefit for new business owners in 2021.
 It acts as a bonus for doing any work on your home that connects to your business.
 For instance, if you put a new roof on your home, the percentage of the roof that covers your home office can be claimed as a home office deduction.
 So, the bigger your home office, the bigger your deduction.